aausen/tetris/README.md

 # Installation

 - Clone the repository onto your own machine using your favorite code editor.
-- Get started adding your own features and personal touches
+- Get started adding your own features and personal touches.
+- Open the index.html file using your favorite browser.

 # Deploying the Game